Life moves quickly. It’s easy to get distracted. But that can be costly.

 Enter our “Money Calendar” series.

-In this edition, we’ve rounded up the noteworthy money dates in April 2022.
+In this edition, we’ve rounded up noteworthy money dates for April 2023.
 Take a look and mark your calendar with any dates that apply to you.

-Folks who turned age 72 during the latter half of 2021 (July 1 to Dec.
-31) generally have until April 1, 2022, to withdraw their required minimum distribution, or RMD, for 2021.
-This would be their very first RMD, so Uncle Sam gives folks longer to withdraw that initial RMD.
-(Normally, the deadline is Dec.
-31, as we detailed in “Retirees Who Blow This Tax Deadline Risk a Big, Fat Penalty.”)
+Folks who turned age 72 in 2022 generally have until April 1, 2023, to withdraw their required minimum distribution (RMD) for 2022.
+This would be the 72-year-olds very first RMD, so Uncle Sam gives folks longer to withdraw that initial RMD.
+(In all other years, the deadline is Dec.
+31 of each tax year.)

 April 15 — Deadline for HSA and Archer MSA contributions